uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 * allowances and adjustments for each self-employment and property business at least once a year, at the end of the accounting period
 * finalisation of business income sources with an End of Period Statement (EOPS)

-## Tax Terminology

-### Obligations

-Obligations are a set of date periods for which a customer must provide summary income and expense data.

-Each obligation has a start date and an end date which together define the obligation period.
-For MTD, each business has multiple obligations which are based on its accounting period.

-Please note – it may take up to an hour for a change to an obligation to be updated within HMRC systems.

-### Update period
-A period of time within an obligation, for which the customer can submit summarised income and expense data.

-An update period might be a single day or the duration of the whole obligation period.
-Data may be provided as a single update covering the whole period, or as multiple, smaller updates.

-### Annual summary
-An annual summary is defined as a set of summary data for a tax year, containing allowances and adjustments broken down by category.

-### End of period statement
-End of period statement (EOPS) is the process that allows the customer to finalise their business income.

-A customer must complete an EOPS for each source of business income (the equivalent of the current SA103, SA105 and SA106 forms).
-For example, if a customer has a self-employment business and a property business then they will have to complete two EOPS, one for each source of income.

-The EOPS is linked to the accounting period for each source of income and cannot be completed until the end of the accounting period.
-However the customer does not need to complete it until 31st January Year 2.

-### Final declaration
-This is the process that allows the customer to finalise their end of year position.
-This includes any business and personal data they need to provide to HMRC to reach their final tax liability for a specific year.

-Before starting the final declaration journey the software package will need to ensure that, for the relevant tax year the customer:

-* has finalised EOPS for all their businesses (self-employment, uk-property and foreign-property)
-* has already provided their entire income e.g. interest, dividends, other SA schedules
-* does not have any additional information to provide

 ## Making Tax Digital APIs
 This service guide explains how you can integrate your software with the [Income Tax (Making Tax Digital) APIs](https://developer.service.hmrc.gov.uk/api-documentation/docs/api?filter=income-tax).